kavli-ntnu/MINI2P_toolbox/README.md

       More details in [Documents](Documents/DeepLabCut-trained-Models.md).

       d) [AnimalTracker.vi](Software/AnimalTracker): a Labview program for recording animal behaviors and synchronizing the tracking camera recording with the MINI2P imaging.
 More details in [Documents](Documents/AnimalTracker.vi.md)

+      e) [MINI2P SI device](Software/MINI2P SI Device): Briefly, this device enables users to measure MINI2P distortion in different plane, do the fast data correction, and register MINI2P system information in ScanImage software.
+And all these information are saved in Tiff header now.
+More details in [Readme](https://github.com/kavli-ntnu/MINI2P_toolbox/blob/main/Software/MINI2P%20SI%20Device/Readme_20220322.docx)

 4) [Analysis](Analysis)